 Make every day a Stop Food Waste Day

 GREAT Sorts go FIFO (First In, First Out) and rotate existing items to the front when unloading groceries, so they’ll be grabbed first.
+They often set up a special area in their fridge and pantry for older item that need using up. st.

 An egg roll using up leftover vegetables